stepanzabelin/clirio/README.md

 | `new ClirioComplete(message?: string)` |  Complete   | `cli.onComplete(callback)` |
 | `new ClirioDebug(message: string)`     |  Debugging  |    `cli.onDebug(callback)` |

-By default, all handlers in Clirio are configured, but you can override your own callback for each Use one of the available exceptions to throw the desired event, after that the required callback will be called and the script will end
+By default, all handlers in Clirio are configured, but you can override to your own callback for each ones Use one of the available exceptions to throw the desired event, after that the related callback will be called and the script will end

 ###### Examples